Dean of the School of Education and Human Services

 A growing emphasis of the School is on global education, including international programs in China and Ireland.

 Research is an integral component of SEHS.
-Rochester and nearby Detroit, with their broad range of businesses and culturally diverse populations, offer faculty and students unique environments for research and outreach.
+The area, with its broad range of businesses and culturally diverse populations, offer faculty and students unique environments for research and outreach.